AAOIFI-IsDB 20th Annual Conference

 • Recitation of verses from the Holy Quran

-• Conference Introduction: Mr. Omar Mustafa Ansari, Secretary General, AAOIFI
+• Welcome address: Mr. Omar Mustafa Ansari, Secretary General, AAOIFI, Kingdom of Bahrain

 10:15–10:45